A hardware description language using OCaml effects / Mar 2025

-This is an idea proposed as a Cambrige Computer Science Part III or MPhil project, and is available for being worked on.
-It will be supervised by Anil Madhavapeddy and Sadiq Jaffer.
+This is an idea proposed as a Cambridge Computer Science Part III or MPhil project, and is available for being worked on.
+It may be co-supervised with Sadiq Jaffer.

 Large pre-trained models can be used to embed media/documents into concise vector representations with the property that vectors that are "close" to each other are semantically related.
 ANN (Approximate Nearest Neighbour) search on these embeddings is used heavily already in RAG systems for LLMs or search-by-example for satellite imagery.

-This is an idea proposed as a Cambrige Computer Science Part III or MPhil project, and is available for being worked on.
-It will be supervised by Anil Madhavapeddy, Sadiq Jaffer, Alec Christie and Bill Sutherland.
+This is an idea proposed as a Cambridge Computer Science Part III or MPhil project, and is currently being worked on by Beatrice Spence, Arissa-Elena Rotunjanu and Anna Yiu.
+It is co-supervised with Tiffany Ki and Edgar Turner.

-This is an idea proposed as a Cambrige Computer Science Part III or MPhil project, and is currently being worked on by Mark Jacobsen.
-It is supervised by Sadiq Jaffer and Anil Madhavapeddy.
+This is an idea proposed as a Cambridge Computer Science Part III or MPhil project, and is currently being worked on by Gabriel Mahler.

-This is an idea proposed as a Cambrige Computer Science Part III or MPhil project, and is available for being worked on.
-It will be supervised by Anil Madhavapeddy and Sadiq Jaffer.
+This is an idea proposed as a Cambridge Computer Science Part III or MPhil project, and has expired.
+It may be co-supervised with Sadiq Jaffer.

 This project investigates how to build remote sensing data-driven models for the evolution of landscapes, which we can use to better predict deforestation, flooding and fire risks.
 Diffusion models are now widespread for image generation and are now being applied to video.[1]
 In addition the GenCast project from Google Deepmind used a diffusion model ensemble for weather forecasting, resulting in a high degree of accuracy compared to traditional methods.[2]